-Direct discrimination occurs where a person is treated, or would be treated, less favourably than another person on grounds of religion or belief.
+Direct discrimination occurs where a person is treated, or would be treated, less favourably than another person on protected equality grounds.

-Indirect discrimination occurs where a provision, criterion or practice that applies to all people puts those who share a protected characteristic (e.g. a particular religion or belief) at a disadvantage and where the provision/criterion/practice cannot be shown to be a proportionate means of achieving a legitimate aim.
+Indirect discrimination occurs where a provision, criterion or practice that applies to all people puts those who share a protected equality characteristic (e.g. a particular religion or belief) at a disadvantage and where the provision/criterion/practice cannot be shown to be a proportionate means of achieving a legitimate aim.